bjgill33/gill-workflow-practice/README.md

-# gill-workflow-practice
+# gill-actions-workflow-practice
-A sample of using workflow
+A sample of using actions workflow in GitHub